 - Cheddar Cheese.
 I went lighter on the cheese quantity, so using an extra-sharp cheddar helps make sure you can still taste it in every bite.

 - Greek Yogurt + Salsa.
 So simple but so delish!
-To make the BEST healthy taco salad dressing, simply mix together your favorite salsa with plain nonfat Greek yogurt, my healthy substitute for sour cream.
+To make the BEST taco salad dressing, simply mix together your favorite salsa with plain nonfat Greek yogurt, my healthy substitute for sour cream.
 Greek yogurt is high in protein and has calcium too.

 Additional Toppings